Protection from Data Breach

 - Implement password protection and ‘time out’ functions (requires re-login after period of inactivity) for all computers.

-- Train employees to never leave laptops or PDAs unattended.
+- Train employees to never leave computers unlocked or unattended.
 Restrict tele-commuting to company- owned computers.
 Require the use of strong passwords that must be changed on a regular basis.

 - Don’t store personal information on a computer connected to the Internet unless it is essential for conducting business.